-Deadline for submission for Annual Conferences is July 19th
+Deadline for submission for the Annual Conference is July 30, 2015

-Deadline for submission for Midyear Meetings is January 22nd
+Deadline for submission for Midyear Conference is December 9, 2015

 Provide funding to those most in need of financial assistance to participate in NSGIC conferences, and to increase participation by states that have not been active in NSGIC.
 This will provide a more complete and balanced "voice of the states", which is the essential element of the NSGIC mission.